-For World Mental Health Day, we celebrate urban trees, parks and green spaces, and the ways they have supported our mental health and wellbeing through some difficult times, especially over the last 18 months and the pandemic.
+For World Mental Health Day, we want to celebrate urban trees, parks and green spaces and the ways they support our mental health and wellbeing.

 Urban trees are an excellent remedy for improving our mental health and wellbeing.
 A growing body of research is showing that spending time around trees and nature reduces depression and anxiety, especially when combined with exercise.
 Time amongst trees decreases levels of the stress hormone cortisol and increases people’s sense of wellbeing.

 Researcher Twohig-Bennett said: "One of the really interesting things we found is that exposure to greenspace significantly reduces people's levels of salivary cortisol - a physiological marker of stress.
 Forest bathing is already really popular as a therapy in Japan, with participants spending time in the forest walking around.
 Our study shows that perhaps they have the right idea!”

 At Trees for Cities, we love the concept of Forest Bathing.
 The same way you would bathe in water or under the sun, Forest Bathing is the practice of walking among the trees to enjoy the benefits they bring to your mental wellbeing.
 Here are our top 5 tips for beginners:

 1. Find a park, urban forest or wild woodland near you.

 2. Research your trail options based on how much time you have to spare; whether you’re looking to ‘bathe’ for a few minutes or an hour.

 3. Have a break from all things social media.
 This is a time to switch off from the world and enjoy quiet time in nature.
 Awaken all your senses.
 Take slow deep breaths in.
 Notice the clean air.
 Listen to natural sounds around you.
 Look up.
 See the wildlife in the trees and count the varieties of green.
 Marvel at its ancient strength and hidden history.